 - Fill out your Emergency Contact information on Athena

 - Academic Advising (the academic advising hold will be removed when you meet with your academic advisor)

-First-year students are permitted to bring their vehicles to campus.
-If you plan to do so, please register online for a UGA parking permit.
+First-year and transfer students are permitted to bring their vehicles to campus if space allows.
+If you plan to do so, please apply online for a UGA parking permit.
+Parking is not guaranteed.